 Apatorsen is our product candidate that is designed to inhibit production of Hsp27, a cell-survival protein expressed in many types of cancers including bladder, prostate, breast, pancreatic and non-small cell lung cancer.
 Hsp27 expression is stress-induced, including by many anti-cancer therapies.
-Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and is associated with metastasis and negative clinical outcomes in patients with various tumor types.
+Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and tumor immune escape mechanisms, both of which are associated with metastasis and negative clinical outcomes in patients with various tumor types.

-A number of preclinical studies conducted by the Vancouver Prostate Centre and others have shown that reducing Hsp27 production induces tumor cell death in prostate, non-small cell lung, bladder and pancreatic cancer cells.
+A number of preclinical studies have shown that reducing Hsp27 production induces tumor cell death in prostate, non-small cell lung, bladder and pancreatic cancer cells.
 The studies also suggest that reducing Hsp27 production sensitizes prostate tumor cells to hormone ablation therapy.
 These preclinical studies have also shown that inhibiting the production of Hsp27 in human prostate, bladder, lung, breast, ovarian and pancreatic tumor cells sensitizes the cells to chemotherapy.